nearform/titus/docs/developers/packages/titus-backend/README.md

 It also declares a fastify authentication [strategy] named `jwt`.
 Use this in the route you would like to protect.
 Accessing these routes requires a valid jwt value in the `Authorization` HTTP header.

-Have a look at `lib/plugins/auth0/auth0.test.js` for some examples.
+Refer to `lib/plugins/auth0/auth0.test.js` for some examples.

 ### Azure AD Plugin

-This adds JWT validation and getting the requesting user through Microsoft Graph, to the routes specified in `lib/config/auth-routes.js`.
+This adds JWT validation and gets the requesting user through Microsoft Graph to the routes specified in `lib/config/auth-routes.js`.

 It expects to be supplied an `Authorization` header as `Bearer ${IDTOKEN}`.